Large Trees and the Benefits They Offer

 Planting large trees on your property can enhance both its value and your enjoyment of it in some ways.
 First, they offer focal points around which you can structure various ecological niche communities involving other plants, both perennial and annual.
 They provide soil stability and moisture control, minimizing the effects of flooding in those areas prone to it.
 They also give shade in varying degrees to regions where abundant sunlight can hinder the successful growth of other plants or cause damage to structures.

-Large trees offer habitat space for a variety of beneficial insects, birds, and other animals and provide a sympathetic environment for many species of plants, both domestic and wild.
+Large trees offer habitat space for various beneficial insects, birds, and other animals and provide a sympathetic environment for many species of plants, both domestic and wild.
 When you establish these niche environments, you are, in effect doing everyone a favor—providing shelter for natural communities and reducing the number of toxic chemicals you may feel the need to purchase to control weed or insect issues.
-Trees also offer shade and shelter for outdoor your outdoor activities and regulate the soil-moisture balance, which can render property unpleasantly dry or waterlogged when it falls out of balance.
+Trees also offer shade and shelter for outdoor activities and regulate the soil-moisture balance, rendering property unpleasantly dry or waterlogged when it falls out of balance.